Rhododendron araiophyllum

-Rhododendron araiophyllum (窄叶杜鹃) is a flowering plant in the Ericaceae family.
-It is native to northeast Myanmar and northeastern and western Yunnan, China, where it grows at altitudes of 1900–3400 meters.
+Rhododendron araiophyllum (窄叶杜鹃) is a flowering plant in the Ericaceae family, native to western Yunnan, northern Myanmar and northern Vietnam.
+It grows at altitudes of 1900–3400 meters.
 It is a shrub that grows to 1–4 m in height, with leathery leaves that are elliptic-lanceolate or narrowly lanceolate, 5–11 by 1.3–3 cm in size.
 Flowers are predominantly white.

+Subspecies

+As of February 2024, Plants of the World Online accepted two subspecies: